 The winner of the round will be responsible for notifying the Competition Secretary of the result, (no contact should be made after 10pm) and shall provide the Competition Secretary with fully completed rink score cards, which must include the names of all competitors, within 72 hours of playing the match.
 Failure by either the ‘home’ or the ‘away’ competitor to notify the result by the close of the round may result in the disqualification of both competitors.

-A Club may enter more than one team in the team competitions, but no individual player may play for more than one team, in the same competition, in any one-year.
-Rule 7 of the Constitution fully covers player registration.
+A Club may enter more than one team in the team competitions, but no individual player may play for more than one team, in the same competition.

 8 DEFINITION OF ENTRANT AND SUBSTITUTES IN THE ELVIN AND WARREN TROPHY COMPETITIONS